dreoilin/zookeeper/README.md

-# zookeeper
+# Zookeeper
-A python program to communicate with IC lab equipment using PyVisa front-end and PyVisa-py backend.
+A python program to automate IC testing using VISA to interface with the lab equipment.

-## Skippy
+## Usage

-The skippy class
+## SCPI

 ## Input Control